Entrepreneurs’ Relief - “disposal of part of a business”: meaning - case law

 The Commissioners allowed retirement relief on the grounds that the sale by a farmer of any of the farmland constituted a disposal of part of the business.
 In their view, a farming business was “the gaining of saleable produce, both animal and vegetable, from the occupation of land with the aim of earning a profit.”

-In the High Court Fox J drew a distinction between the business and the individual assets used in the business.
+On appeal, the High Court drew a distinction between the business and the individual assets used in the business.
 The sale of farmland alone was not necessarily a disposal of part of the business, merely a factor to be taken into account in deciding whether there had been such a disposal.
 On the facts of the case substantially the same business continued after the sale of the 4.8 acres as had been carried on before.
 There was no disposal of any part of that business and relief was not due.

 This case draws out the fundamental distinction between the sale of a part of a business and the sale of individual business assets.